Stan1slavssKy/CPU/README.md

 If you want to use this program you need to download directory CPU.

+If you want to write something useful on my processor that you need to go to the text files folder and in test.asm you can write your code in assembly language.

 Then you need to compile assembler and then cpu.

 You can do it like that: